Do I need to take the GRE?

 Does the Masters program have a minimum GRE requirement?

-The program does not have minimum GRE requirements, however, on average, our students have earned the following scores in the General GRE test:
+The program does not have minimum GRE requirements, however, successful applicants have earned the following scores in the General GRE test:

 - Verbal: 50th percentile and above